 If you need to restore a single table from a full MySQL backup, you may find yourself wondering “how do I do that?”.
 There are a few steps required, I outline them here for you to restore the contents of just one table back into the database from the mysqldump using Bash.

-As outlined in the intro, there are a few required steps you need to perform, because all your tables and data are in one file.
-That mysqldump backup file might be hundreds MB’s in size.
+As outlined in the intro, there are a few required steps you need to perform to restore a single table from a mysqldump backup, because all your tables and data are in one file.
+Your mysqldump backup file might be hundreds MB’s in size.
 Therefore, you first need to single out the table you want restored.